mggg/GerryChain/docs/user/quickstart.rst

     or more nodes.
 This comes in the form of a dictionary mapping one or more node IDs to their new district IDs.
     Here we've used the ``propose_random_flip`` proposal, which proposes that a random node on the boundary of one district be flipped into the neighboring district.
-:is_valid: A function that takes a proposed state and returns ``True`` or ``False`` depending on whether
+:constraints: A list of binary constraints (functions that take a partition and return ``True`` or ``False``) that
-    the state satisfies all the constraints that we want to impose.
-Here we've used just a single constraint, called ``single_flip_contiguous``, which checks that each district is contiguous.
+    together define which districting plans. are valid.
+Here we've used just a single constraint, ``single_flip_contiguous``, which checks that each district in  the plan is contiguous.
 This particular constraint is optimized for the single-flip proposal function we are using (hence the name).
+We could add more constraints to require that districts have nearly-equal population, to impose a bound on the compactness of the districts according to some score, or to prevent districts from splitting more counties than the original plan.
 :accept: A function that takes a valid proposed state and returns ``True`` or ``False`` to signal whether
     the random walk should indeed move to the proposed state. ``always_accept`` always accepts valid proposed states.
     If you want to implement Metropolis-Hastings or any other more sophisticated acceptance criterion, you can